Inter-religious council leader appeals to Muslims to help end “spiral of conflict”.

 There are 1.2 million Christians in Saudi Arabia, nearly a million of them Catholics.
 Most are migrant workers, including a large Filipino community.

-They are only allowed to worship in private places, usually homes, and cannot practice their faith nor wear signs it in public.
+They are only allowed to worship in private places, usually homes, and cannot practise their faith nor wear signs it in public.

 Hinder said rules regulating private worship by non-Muslims in Saudi Arabia were not clear and were open to interpretation.

 The Vatican has often called for greater rights for Christians in predominantly Muslim countries.
-But the Holy See considers Saudi Arabia a severe case.
+But it considers Saudi Arabia a severe case.